OlivierBlanvillain/master-thesis/content.md

 ### Wrappers

 By using *Transport* interface, it is possible write programs with an abstract communication medium.
-We present two *Transport* wrappers, for Akka @akka and Autowire\ @autowire, which allow to work with different model of concurrency.
+We present two *Transport* wrappers, for Akka and Autowire\ @autowire, which allow to work with different model of concurrency.
 Because Autowire and Akka (via @scala-js-actors) can both be used on the JVM and on JavaScript, these wrappers can be used to build cross compiling programs compatible with all the *Transport* implementations presented in #implementations.

 ###### Akka
 The actor model is based on asynchronous message passing between primitive entities called actors.
 Featuring both location transparency and fault tolerance via supervision, the actor model is particularly adapted to distributed environment.
 Akka, a toolkit build around the actor model for the JVM, was partly ported to Scala.js by S. Doeraene in @scala-js-actors.
 The communication interface implemented in @scala-js-actors was revisited into the *Transport* wrapper presented in #actorWrapper.